JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 cd git-repositories
 ```

 **Note that putting the repo jabref directly under `C:\` or any other drive letter under windows causes compile errors.
-Further, if you are building on windows, make sure that the absolute path to the location of the clone does not contain folders starting with 'u' (negative example: C:\university\jabref) as this may currently also cause [compile errors](https://github.com/JabRef/jabref/issues/9783).**
+Further, if you are building on windows, make sure that the absolute path to the location of the clone does not contain folders starting with '`u`' (negative example: `C:\university\jabref`) as this may currently also cause [compile errors](https://github.com/JabRef/jabref/issues/9783).**

 Initial cloning might be very slow (`27.00 KiB/s`).